Critical care nursing: Subspecialities

 Critical care nurses can specialize in several different areas based on either the patient's age or the illness/injury that the patient has.
 Geriatric patients are considered to be people over the age of 65 and nurses that specialize in geriatrics work in an adult intensive care unit (ICU).
-Pediatric patients are children under the age of 18, a nurse that works with very sick children would work in a pediatric intensive care unit (PICU).
+Pediatric patients are children under the age of 18; a nurse that works with very sick children would work in a pediatric intensive care unit (PICU).
 Finally, a child is considered a neonatal patient from the time they are born to when they leave the hospital.
 If a child is born with a life-threatening illness the child would be transferred to a neonatal intensive care unit (NICU).

 Also, the location that the CCRN works can vary.
 Some places that they can work most commonly include hospitals: in regular or specialized intensive care units.
 Uncommonly they can work at some patients’ homes, in some flight centers and outpatient facilities.

 The specialty areas of the critical care nurses can also be based on the patient's illness or injury.
 For example, a unit that is an adult intensive care unit, specialized in the care of trauma patients would be an adult trauma intensive care unit.
 The focus of the unit is generally on either an adult or a pediatric/neonatal population, as the treatment methods differ for the age ranges.
 Another example could include an intensive care unit solely to care for patients directly before and after a major or minor surgery.

 Statistics

 Depending on the location, critical care nurses in Australia work approximately 31.7 hours a week.
-In South Australia critical are nurses are recorded to work approximately 28.2 hours a week.
+In South Australia critical care nurses are recorded to work approximately 28.2 hours a week.
 While in the Northern Territory critical care nurses have been documented to work 31.7 hours a week.

 Tasmania has the largest percentage of nurses working part time with 71.8%, while the Northern Territory has the lowest with 18.4%.